-SMWC's teams are known as the "Pomeroys."
-Their name was chosen in memory of alumna and faculty member Sister Mary Joseph Pomeroy.
+SMWC's teams are known as the "Pomeroys".
+Their name was chosen in memory of alumni and faculty member Sister Mary Joseph Pomeroy.
 Sister Mary Joseph Pomeroy was a Sister of Providence who was a great advocate of athletics and physical fitness.
 The name "Pomeroy" is not so much a thing, but a spirit of athletic excellence and sportsmanship.

-Named in memory of Mary Joseph Pomeroy, SP, ’21, a cherished SMWC alumna and employee, Pomeroy Pride ignites Woods students and alums with the ardor to aim for higher standards on every path in life.
+Named in memory of Mary Joseph Pomeroy, SP, ’21, a cherished SMWC alumna and employee, #PomeroyPr1de ignites Woods students and alums with the ardor to aim for higher standards on every path in life.

-Pomeroy Pride is the spirit of competition, individuality and teamwork.
+#PomeroyPr1de is the spirit of competition, individuality, and teamwork.
 It means never standing idle on the sidelines, but leading the charge with enthusiasm.
 It is the power to create new directions, expand boundaries and make every experience, success or defeat, add to your character.

-Mary Joseph Pomeroy was an athlete, scholar, mentor, champion and friend.
-Pomeroy Pride — inspiring us to carve our name into the world and to, above all else, never settle for less than extraordinary
+Mary Joseph Pomeroy was an athlete, scholar, mentor, champion, and friend. #PomeroyPr1de — inspiring us to carve our name into the world and to, above all else, never settle for less than extraordinary.